Bad Boys: Miami Takedown: Act 4

 Mike, Marcus, and Lee-Ann set to the docks to eliminate Akimov.
-Burnett goes in alone, while Lowrey provides sniper support, with Reid spotting.
-Burnett makes it inside, and overlooks the deal between Mendoza and Akimov.
+Burnett goes in alone, while Mike provides sniper support, with Reid spotting.
+Marcus makes it inside, and overlooks the deal between Mendoza and Akimov.
 While doing so, he soon finds out that Jackson, the agent who was presumably killed in the car explosion early in the game, is still alive, and is working with Mendoza.
-Burnett fights his way out of the warehouse, battling not only the remaining Russian Mafia, but the newly arriving Colombian Cartel.
-Lowrey hands Burnett his sniper rifle, while he goes onto Akimov's boat.
+Marcus fights his way out of the warehouse, battling not only the remaining Russian Mafia, but the newly arriving Colombian Cartel.
+Mike hands Marcus his sniper rifle, while he goes onto Akimov's boat.
 On it, Akimov appears, holding Lee-Ann hostage.
 Running out of options, Marcus, with correct timing and patience, manages to snipe Akimov.
 Lee-Ann reveals that she put a tracker on Mendoza's boat, and the three give chase.

 Act 5

 Mike, Marcus, and Lee-Ann assault Mendoza's mansion, fighting their way through his private army of Colombian Cartel thugs.
 While Marcus and Mike clear the mansion, Lee-Ann confronts Ray Jackson.
 After a conversation, Jackson is shot and killed by Mendoza, who later escapes.
 Marcus arrives, and eventually confronts Mendoza's bodyguard, Siro.
 Marcus defeats Siro, and he and Mike regroup to finish off the Colombian Cartel.
 The duo fights their way to Mendoza, who awaits them on a large cannon.
 With Marcus drawing Mendoza's fire, and Mike shooting him, the two manage to defeat the drug lord.
 Mendoza pleads desperately, and takes their attention away to pull a hidden weapon, disarming Mike.
 Marcus kicks him Mendoza's Gold Enforcer, and he finishes off the drug lord, who lands right next to Ciro.
 The TNT agents, including Lee-Ann, regroup.
 Mike and Marcus exchange bickering, much to Lee-Ann's annoyance, who scolds them both.
 Despite being stuck on the island, the three walk away victorious.